Tony Marshall (actor): Career

 Marshall made his professional acting debut in four episodes of the ITV soap opera Coronation Street, as Roy Valentine.

 He appeared in three Christmas episodes of Only Fools and Horses as Chris, a friend of Rodney and Mickey Pearce.
 The episodes in question were Dates, Rodney Come Home and Mother Nature's Son.

-From 2006 to 2007, he portrayed the role of Nelson in the BBC drama series Life on Mars and the final episode of its spinoff, Ashes to Ashes.
+From 2006 to 2007, he portrayed the role of Nelson (the barman of the "Railway Arms") in the BBC drama series Life on Mars and the final episode of its spinoff, Ashes to Ashes.

 From 2008 to 2021, he appeared in the BBC medical drama Casualty as receptionist Noel Garcia.
 In an episode broadcast on 2 January 2021, Marshall's character died of COVID-19.
-Marshall's departure was kept secret to avoid disappointment, he had played the role for 12 years.
+Marshall's departure was kept secret to avoid disappointment; he had played the role for 12 years.
 Before appearing as Noel, he made two separate guest stars.
 The first was in the series eight episode "Cat In Hell" as Roy, a train conductor, and the second was in the series eighteen episode "Second Best", where he played an unnamed parking attendant.
 On 14 March 2017, Marshall appeared as Noel on the sister series, Holby City.
 He appeared in Holby City again in on 5 March 2019.
 In 2018, Marshall appeared in an episode of Still Open All Hours, as Mr. Selby.